DallanQ/lotr_journeys_in_middle_earth/QA.md

 [upgrading-equipment](https://boardgamegeek.com/thread/3075689/upgrading-equipment)

-> Can a player simply keep playing with all my equipment at level III and skip the upgrade of 1 piece at level IV?
+> Can a player simply keep playing with all his/her equipment at level III and skip the upgrade of 1 piece at level IV?
 More in general, if, for example, for whatever reason a player prefers to keep using one item at level II up to the moment he/she has enough points to upgrade the item at level IV, can the player do it?

 A player doesn’t have to upgrade if he/she doesn’t want to.
 This is true for every upgrade level, so if a player wanted to remain at level 2 he/she could.
 A player isn’t able to downgrade once the selection is made, but nothing stops him/her from simply never upgrading in the first place.